 “While the demand for minerals used in low-carbon technologies is set to grow exponentially, mining needs to be done much more responsibly.
 This poll shows that British Columbians strongly support common sense reforms to mining and land-use,” said Ugo LaPointe, MiningWatch Canada and co-founder of BC Mining Law Reform.

-ABOUT THE SURVEY Results are based on an online study conducted by Insights West from October 13-15, 2020 among a sample of 1,385 British Columbian adults 18 years of age and older.
+Results are based on an online study conducted by Insights West from October 13-15, 2020 among a sample of 1,385 British Columbian adults 18 years of age and older.
 The data has been weighted according to 2016 Canadian Census figures for age, gender and region.
 The margin of error (which measures sample variability) is +/2.6%, 19 times out of 20.
 Any discrepancies between totals are due to rounding.